SorensenUCSC/CSE113-2021/overview.md

 This class will be split into 5 modules, each of which are roughly two weeks:

-* **Module 1: Intra-Thread Parallelism** This module will discuss how parallelism can be achieved within a single thread.
-We will discuss instruction-level parallelism (superscalar and pipeline) and vectorization.
+* **Module 1: Introduction, Background and ILP** This module will introduce the class, provide an architectural refresher and discuss how modern hardware exploits parallelism within a thread (ILP).

-* **Module 2: Thread-Level Parallelims** This module will go over multi-threaded parallelism.
-We will discuss do-all parallel loops, interleaving semantics, atomic operations and mutual exclusion.
+* **Module 2: Mutual Exclusion** This module will discsuss the fundamental problem of mutual exclusion.
+We will discuss the theory behind mutual exclusion, how it is implemented in practice, and specialized mutual exclusion objects.

 * **Module 3: Concurrent Data Structures** This module will discuss concurrent objects and how to reason about them.
-We will discuss several implementations along with their tradeoffs.
+We will discuss several implementations and conclude with a use-case about load balancing

-* **Module 4: Reasoning about Concurrency** This module will discuss how to reason about concurrent programs, including memory consistency and liveness.
+* **Module 4: Reasoning about Concurrency** This module will discuss how to reason about concurrent programs, including memory consistency and fairness.

-* **Module 5: GPU Programming** This module will discuss GPU programming.
-We will discuss the SIMT programming model, hierarchical execution, and different architectural considerations when optimizing programs
+* **Module 5: Heterogenous Parallelism (GPGPU)** This module will discuss heterogenous programming, with a focus on GPGPU programming.
+We will discuss the SIMT programming model, hierarchical execution, and different architectural considerations when optimizing programs.

 ## Class Format